ethereumjs/ethereumjs-monorepo/packages/client/README.md

 ## Installation

-To obtain the latest version, simply require the project using `npm`:
+To be able to run the EthereumJS client, you need a working [Node.js](https://nodejs.org/en/) installation, see e.g. these [docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) from the npm documentation for combined instructions on how to install Node.js and eventually npm.

+We currently recommend to run the client with a recent Node.js version `18` installation.

+### NPM Installation

+Client releases are done on a regular basis on [npm](https://www.npmjs.com/package/@ethereumjs/client).

+You can install the latest version with:

 ```shell
 npm install -g @ethereumjs/client
 ```

+### Source Installation

-For development purposes the client can also be set up like this:
+The client can also be easily installed and build from source:

-1. Clone the monorepo with `git clone https://github.com/ethereumjs/ethereumjs-monorepo.git`
+1. Clone the EthereumJS monorepo with `git clone https://github.com/ethereumjs/ethereumjs-monorepo.git`
-2. Set things up and install dependencies (see [monorepo docs](../../config/MONOREPO.md))
+2. Run `npm i` from the root folder to install dependencies and build
-3. Run the client with `npm run client:start` from the `client` root directory (e.g. `packages/client` if working on a local copy of the monorepo)
+3. Now the client can be run from the `packages/client` folder with `npm run client:start`
+4. Run `npm client:start -- --help` for help on the CLI parameters

 ## Usage